rosedeperrois/rosedeperrois.github.io/_pages/about.md

 My research interests are at the intersection of environmental and agricultural economics.
 I work on establishing the role of social factors in shaping farmers' decisions to adopt agroecological practices, with a focus on peer effects and information diffusion.
 To do so, I use both quasi-experimental and experimental approaches.

-From February to May 2026, I'll be visiting Columbia Univsity's Center for Environmental Economics and Policy, hosted by Prof. Jeffrey Shrader.
+From February to May 2026, I'll be visiting Columbia University's Center for Environmental Economics and Policy, hosted by Prof. Jeffrey Shrader.

 Contact
 --------